Unbased rational homotopy theory: a Lie algebra approach: The category of curved Lie algebras

-\begin{proposition} Given a morphism of curved Lie algebras, $(f,\alpha):(\mathfrak{g},d_\mathfrak{g},\omega_\mathfrak{g})\to(\mathfrak{h},d_\mathfrak{h},\omega_\mathfrak{h})$, there exists an inverse morphism $(f,\alpha)^{-1}:(\mathfrak{h},d_\mathfrak{h},\omega_\mathfrak{h})\to(\mathfrak{g},d_\mathfrak{g},\omega_\mathfrak{g})$ such that: \begin{itemize} \item $(f,\alpha )\circ (f,\alpha )^{-1}=(\id_\mathfrak{g},0)$, and \item $(f,\alpha )^{-1}\circ (f,\alpha )=(\id_\mathfrak{h},0)$, \end{itemize} if, and only if, $f$ is an isomorphism of graded Lie algebras.
+\begin{proposition} Given a morphism of curved Lie algebras, $(f,\alpha)\colon(\mathfrak{g},d_\mathfrak{g},\omega_\mathfrak{g})\to(\mathfrak{h},d_\mathfrak{h},\omega_\mathfrak{h})$, there exists an inverse morphism $(f,\alpha)^{-1}\colon(\mathfrak{h},d_\mathfrak{h},\omega_\mathfrak{h})\to(\mathfrak{g},d_\mathfrak{g},\omega_\mathfrak{g})$ such that: \begin{itemize} \item $(f,\alpha )\circ (f,\alpha )^{-1}=(\id_\mathfrak{g},0)$, and \item $(f,\alpha )^{-1}\circ (f,\alpha )=(\id_\mathfrak{h},0)$, \end{itemize} if, and only if, $f$ is an isomorphism of graded Lie algebras.
 Further, given an inverse graded Lie algebra morphism $f^{-1}$ of $f$, the inverse of $(f,\alpha )$ is given by $(f^{-1},-f^{-1}(\alpha))$. \end{proposition} \begin{proof} If the graded Lie algebra morphism $f$ is invertible, then clearly $(f^{-1},-f^{-1}(\alpha))$ gives a two sided inverse of the morphism $(f,\alpha )$.
 Conversely, if $(f,\alpha )$ is invertible with inverse $(f,\alpha )^{-1}=(g,\beta )$ then \begin{itemize} \item $(f,\alpha )\circ (f,\alpha )^{-1}=(f\circ g,f(\beta) +\alpha)=(\id_\mathfrak{g},0)$, and \item $(f,\alpha )^{-1}\circ (f,\alpha )=(g\circ f,g(\alpha)+\beta)=(\id_\mathfrak{h},0)$. \end{itemize} From these equations it is clear that $g$ must be a two sided graded Lie algebra inverse for $f$.
 Additionally, it can easily be seen that $\beta=-g(\alpha )$. \end{proof}

-\begin{remark} It is important to note that a curved Lie algebra may be isomorphic to one with zero curvature (i.e. a dgla).
-To see this, let $ad_\xi (-)=[\xi ,-]$ be the adjoint action and take the curved isomorphism
+It is important to note that a curved Lie algebra may be isomorphic to one with zero curvature (i.e.~a dgla).
+To see this, let $\operatorname{ad}_\xi (-)=[\xi ,-]$ be the adjoint action and take the curved isomorphism

-which has inverse $(\id,-\xi)$.
-Now, noticing that the condition for $\xi$ to be a Maurer-Cartan element of $(\mathfrak{g},d,\omega)$ is precisely the curvature in the codomain.
-Whence, the resulting curved Lie algebra will have zero curvature if, and only if, the element $\xi$ belongs to the set of Maurer-Cartan elements of $(\mathfrak{g},d,\omega )$.
-In fact, these morphisms actually correspond to twisting by the element $\xi$; such a twisting is denoted $\mathfrak{g}^\xi$; see \cite{braun} for more details, but note the notion of a curved morphism is not used therein. \end{remark}
+which has inverse $(\id,\xi)$.
+The curvature of the codomain is zero precisely when $\xi$ is a MC element of $(\mathfrak{g},d,\omega)$.
+Whence, the resulting curved Lie algebra will have zero curvature if, and only if, the element $\xi$ belongs to the set of MC elements of $(\mathfrak{g},d,\omega )$.
+In fact, these morphisms actually correspond to twisting by the element $\xi$, and such a twisting is denoted $\mathfrak{g}^\xi$.
+Twists of dgla are one way in which curved Lie algebras arise in mathematics.
+For more details see \cite{braun,chuang_laz}, but note the notion of a curved morphism is not used in either citation.

 \begin{definition} The category whose objects are pseudo-compact curved Lie algebras and morphisms are given by the continuous (with respect to the topology induced in taking the inverse limit) curved morphisms between them will be referred to as the category of pseudo-compact curved Lie algebras and will be denoted by $\curvedLie$. \end{definition}